Your genitals aren’t the only place a sexually transmitted infection (STI) can land and set up shop.

 Let’s say you have a partner who has a penis, and they’ve been diagnosed with genital herpes.

 You probably already know that if you and your partner have vaginal sex without a condom — or put the condom on too late, the condom broke, or you otherwise used the condom incorrectly — you’re at risk for developing vaginal herpes.

 Well, if you had anal intercourse with, or gave oral sex to, that same partner without adequate barrier protection, you’re at risk for developing the herpes simplex virus (HSV) in or around your mouth and anus, too.

 “If you’re given an oral antibiotic, that should clear up the infection everywhere,” says Gersh.

 Theoretically, this should completely cure the infection wherever it’s located in or on the body.

-Your doctor will likely recommend that you return about 8 weeks after diagnosis to make sure that the treatment worked and you don’t still have the STI.
+A doctor or other healthcare professional will likely recommend that you return about 8 weeks after diagnosis to make sure that the treatment worked and you don’t still have the STI.

-Here’s where it gets sticky: If you and your doctor don’t know that you have a bacterial STI at another part of the body, they won’t be able to confirm that the infection has truly gone away.
+Here’s where it gets sticky: If you and your clinician don’t know that you have a bacterial STI in another part of the body, they won’t be able to confirm that the infection has truly gone away.

 Ingber offers another example: